ibm-cloud-docs/iaas-vpn/standalone-vpn-clients.md

 If the tunnel isn't directing traffic correctly, you might need to [add routes manually](https://discussions.apple.com/thread/2735376).

-Uninstall any previous versions of the client before installing a new version.
+Uninstall any previous versions of the client before you install a new version.
 {:important}

-## Array Networks VPN standalone client
+## Array Networks VPN stand-alone client
 {: #array-networks-vpn-standalone-client}

-If any of the clients mentioned earlier in this document do not work for you, check the [Client Software Download for AG Products](http://client.arraynetworks.com.cn:8080/en/troubleshooting) page for a list of downloadable links to standalone clients.
+If any of the clients mentioned earlier in this document do not work for you, check the [Client Software Download for AG Products](http://client.arraynetworks.com.cn:8080/en/troubleshooting) page for a list of downloadable links to stand-alone clients.